holochain/docs-pages/src/tutorials/coreconcepts/hello_world.md

 \#S:CHECK=javascript=test

 ### Run sim2h
-Again you will need to run the sim2h server in a seperate terminal window:
+Again, you will need to run the sim2h server in a seperate terminal window:

 !!! note "Run in `nix-shell https://holochain.love`"
     ```bash